Skip to content

 Step 4: Cook the Filling

-Sauté onions, mix in the chile sauce, and combine with the shredded beef until evenly coated and flavorful.
+Sauté the onions, stir in the chile sauce, and mix with the shredded beef until evenly coated and flavorful.
+Season with salt and let it cool slightly off the heat.

 Step 5: Assemble the Casserole